 The Multimedia Commons effort includes interactive demos that show how the dataset is being used, along with analysis and retrieval tools to help researchers take advantage of this massive resource.
 Some of these tools are included in the resources hosted on Amazon Web Services, while other tools and demos arise from independent efforts and are hosted externally.

-The YFCC100M Browser allows you to query the YFCC100M metadata in real time.
-You can visualize the distribution of media with particular tags across users, times, and places; view the original media with those tags on Flickr; and download the metadata for your query results.
+There are two browsers with which the dataset can be easily explored.
+For example, they allow you to visualize the distribution of media with particular tags across users, times, and places; view the original media with those tags on Flickr; and download the metadata for your query results.
 More details are available on a separate page.

 The audioCaffee audio-content analysis tool and a demonstration experiment may be found in the